-If you have them, you can use regular snow pants as an alternative.
-I also went to college in the mountains so it might not be normal that I had a pair of coveralls to rock as an adult.
+If you have them, you can use regular snow pants as an alternative, which I also had handy because I went to college in West Virginia and getting to class in January was not going to work without coveralls.

 My friend Lindsay (not Vonn but equally awesome) made it work with some fleece-line leggings and windbreaker pants…until they got wet.
 So in case I haven’t said it enough…you need something WATERPROOF.